reiserm/midtools/docs/source/api.rst

 Concept
 -------

-A :class:`midtools.Dataset` is the basis of :mod:`midtools`.
+:class:`midtools.Dataset` is the basis of :mod:`midtools`.
 Amongst others,
 it:

 * provides the command line interface,